Nitish145/blog/_posts/2020-05-23-week-2-report.md

 end
 ```

 Evaluations in mind, student's life is gonna be hard but yes that's important (says an undergrad `smirks`).
-Ok, time for some assignments, let's leave for `assignments_controller.rb`..
+Assignments obviously would live in `assignments_controller.rb`..

 ```ruby
 # GET /api/v1/groups/:group_id/assignments